CodeFactoryWien/WF-FrontEnd-3/README.md

 ## Products Component
 Path : `pages/products`
 Author : [Markus](https://github.com/MarkusGehmayer)
 What I did: products site, sign up form incl. some css effects.
 At the landing page the gs6 text animation.
-How I did: take the data from a json object and insert it with angular via *ngFor.
+How I did it: take the data from a json object and insert it with angular via *ngFor.
 Write a little function for the modal box (sign up form).

 ## Information Component
 Path : `pages/information`